erinnmclaughlin/Jam-Exam/README.md

 3. Edit the `appsettings.json` in the root of the `WebApp` project and edit the Spotify section to include your own client id and client secret.
 4. **Have fun jamming! 🤘**

-<small>This project was created as a part of SWENG 861 at Penn State University.
-For more information, visit the [program website](https://www.worldcampus.psu.edu/degrees-and-certificates/software-engineering-masters/courses).</small>
+<sub>**This project was created as a part of SWENG 861 at Penn State University.
+For more information, visit the [program website](https://www.worldcampus.psu.edu/degrees-and-certificates/software-engineering-masters/courses).**</sub>